 1 teaspoon Bijol powder

-2 cups white onion, chopped
+2 cups chopped white onion

 3 carrots, diced

-5 cloves of garlic, mashed
+5 cloves garlic, mashed

-Preheat oven to 275°F
+Preheat oven to 275 degrees F.

 Generously season lamb shanks with salt, pepper, cumin, and paprika.
 Dredge the seasoned lamb shanks in flour.
 Brown the meat in a frying pan with a little olive oil.

 Carefully remove the shanks from the pot and keep warm.
 Reduce the sauce slightly by bringing to a boil and cooking off some of the water.
-Serve the shanks over white rice with the reduced sauce poured on top.

-Copyright 1996-2006
+Copyright 1996-2011

 iCuban logo

-Visit All of Our Sites
+Visit All of Our Sites:

 iCuban.com | Cuban-Food-USA.com | Cuban-Christmas.com | Three Guys From Miami